 1. Students love our courses

-After completing our Leadership intensive consisting of all of our courses, students were asked to rate how likely they’d be to recommend IRL to their friends.
+After completing our Future Skills Intensive consisting of all of our courses, students were asked to rate how likely they’d be to recommend IRL to their friends.
 The average result was 9.3/10.

 2. Taught by young people